sailfish009/openstructure/modules/doc/install.rst

 Building the Project
 --------------------------------------------------------------------------------

-Type `make`.
+Type ``make``.
 If you are using a multi-core machine, you can use the `-j` flag to run multiple jobs at once.

-On Windows run 'Build OpenStructure' from the build menu.

 What's next?